AndysRobotics/microFramework/README.md

 Available on any html tag.
 The value of this attribute will be a path within `mfw.data` and the class name to be manipulated.

-This tag is split in 2 seperated by a semicolon ';'.
+This tag is split in 2 separated by a semicolon ';'.
 The first half is the matching condition following the format of `data-if`, the second is a string representing the conditional class name.

 ---
 **NOTE**
 Each element can only hav 1 `data-class-if` tag.
-If complex class combinations are required these need proccessing and adding to the mapped data.
+If complex class combinations are required these need processing and adding to the mapped data.

 ---